andreubp/call_for_projects_bioinfo/README.md

-# call_for_projects_masterBIOINFO
+# call_for_projects_bioinfo.

-To parse data from call for projects form of the bioinformatics master
+Parse data from Projects form and autmoatically generate PDFs for each project.